 - Revelation 22:4: “They will see his face, and his name will be on their foreheads.”
 (ESV)

 What do the marks in these passages mean?
-The mark described in each of these passages signifies that a person belongs to God and doesn’t directly refer to making the sign of the cross.
+The mark described in these passages signifies that a person belongs to God and doesn’t directly refer to making the sign of the cross.
 Therefore, making the sign of the cross isn’t a matter of obedience or disobedience for Protestants.
-(Protestant vs Pentecostal: What’s the Difference?)
+(Protestant vs. Pentecostal: What’s the Difference?)

-Because Scripture does not mandate the practice, some Lutheran denominations, like the Wisconsin Evangelical Lutheran Synod teach that its members have the freedom to cross themselves if they desire but they also have the freedom not to.
+Because Scripture does not mandate the practice, some Lutheran denominations, like the Wisconsin Evangelical Lutheran Synod, teach that its members have the freedom to cross themselves if they desire.
+Still, they also have the freedom not to.

 “Lutherans who do not join in that practice are also exercising their Christian freedom.
 Making the sign of the cross can be a helpful reminder that Christians are redeemed children of God—people who enjoy salvation only because of God’s forgiving love and not because of anything they have done (Ephesians 2:8-9; Titus 3:5-7).

-Nevertheless, wearing a ring to signify marriage is common among Christians as an outward sign of a commitment they have made.
+Nevertheless, wearing a ring to signify marriage is common among Christians as an outward sign of their commitment.
 (Also see Why Do Protestants Worship on Sundays?)